CTFd/CTFd/README.md

 By registering your CTF event with MajorLeagueCyber users can automatically login, track their individual and team scores, submit writeups, and get notifications of important events.

-To integrate with MajorLeagueCyber, simply register an account, create an event, and install the client ID and client secret in the relevant portion in CTFd/config.py:
+To integrate with MajorLeagueCyber, simply register an account, create an event, and install the client ID and client secret in the relevant portion in `CTFd/config.py` or in the admin panel:

 ```python
 OAUTH_CLIENT_ID = None